xkill-9/modern-react/README.md

-# React + Webpack + Babel
+# Modern React and Redux

-Simple boilerplate for a React development environment using Webpack and Babel, it also uses ESLint and the [AirBnB linting rules](https://github.com/airbnb/javascript/tree/master/react).

 ## Install
 Install all the dependencies by running: